Medicine Trail Program

 You can visit the Medicine Trail Program coordinator to be a part of small and large group cultural teachings.
 You may also see the coordinator for support and guidance.
 The Iniskim Centre offers students a place and the resources to smudge each morning and hosts various ceremonies throughout the year.

 You may need to access the coordinator during your studies, as a resource or a guide on Indigenous studies and cultures.
-The coordinator also will support your professors by connecting them with wisdom keepers, elders, or resources.
+The coordinator will also support your professors by connecting them with wisdom keepers, elders, or resources.
 The Medicine Trail Program, Naato'ohsokay, works with various departments and faculties to support curriculum and research.
-Elders and knowledge keepers are an important resource in a variety of courses and we are honoured that many are regularly on campus.
+Elders and knowledge keepers are important resources in a variety of courses, and we are honoured that many are regularly on campus.

 Dion Simon